deepakshimpi1/InterviewPreparation1/angular.md

 ```
 - As we know observables are unicast. so if we check network tab for above code you will see 2 network calls.
 - Ideally it should have one http call, does not matter how many subscriber.
-- In below example, using subject it will convert observables behaviour from unicast to multicast
+- In below example, using subject it will convert observables behaviour from unicast to multicast.
 ```typescript
 const subject = new Subject();
 const data = ajax('URL:');